 Open Excel and then open the .xlsx file you saved in the previous step.

-If you see the security warning External Data Connections have been disabled, click Enable Content.
+If you see the security warning External Data Connections have been disabled, select Enable Content.

-To refresh data in the file, on the Data tab click Refresh from CRM.
+To refresh data in the file, on the Data tab select Refresh from CRM.

 To view and refresh dynamic data, Microsoft Dynamics 365 for Outlook must be installed.
-If it is already installed and configured, click Refresh from CRM to sign in to Dynamics 365 for Customer Engagement.
-If you do not want to be prompted again to sign in, click Save my email address and password in the Sign-In page.
+If it is already installed and configured, select Refresh from CRM to sign in to Dynamics 365 Customer Engagement (on-premises).
+If you do not want to be prompted again to sign in, select Save my email address and password in the Sign-In page.

 Drag the fields from the PivotTable Field List to the PivotTable.
 For more information, see Excel Help.

-If you export a list to a dynamic worksheet or PivotTable that you think will be useful to other Dynamics 365 for Customer Engagement users, you can add the list as a report, and then share it with others or make it available to all Dynamics 365 for Customer Engagement users.
+If you export a list to a dynamic worksheet or PivotTable that you think will be useful to other Dynamics 365 Customer Engagement (on-premises) users, you can add the list as a report, and then share it with others or make it available to all Dynamics 365 Customer Engagement (on-premises) users.

-If the recipients are in the same domain as you, and are Dynamics 365 for Customer Engagement users, you can email a dynamic Excel file, or store it as a shared file.
-When recipients open the dynamic file, they will see data they have permission to view in Dynamics 365 for Customer Engagement, so the data they see may be different from what you see.
+If the recipients are in the same domain as you, and are Dynamics 365 Customer Engagement (on-premises) users, you can email a dynamic Excel file, or store it as a shared file.
+When recipients open the dynamic file, they will see data they have permission to view in Dynamics 365 Customer Engagement (on-premises), so the data they see may be different from what you see.

-In Dynamics 365 for Customer Engagement, money values are exported to Excel as numbers.
+In Dynamics 365 Customer Engagement (on-premises), money values are exported to Excel as numbers.
 After you have completed the export, to format the data as currency, see the ExcelHelp topic titled “Display numbers as currency.”

-If you’re going to make changes and import the data file back in to Dynamics 365 for Customer Engagement, remember that secured, calculated, and composite fields (such as Full Name) are read-only and can’t be imported in to Dynamics 365 for Customer Engagement apps.
-You’ll be able to edit these fields in Excel but when you import the data back in to Dynamics 365 for Customer Engagement these fields won’t be updated.
-If you want to update these fields such as a contact’s name, it’s recommend that you use that view to export your data, update them in Excel, and import them back to Dynamics 365 for Customer Engagement for changes.
+If you’re going to make changes and import the data file back in to Dynamics 365 Customer Engagement (on-premises), remember that secured, calculated, and composite fields (such as Full Name) are read-only and can’t be imported in to Dynamics 365 Customer Engagement (on-premises).
+You’ll be able to edit these fields in Excel but when you import the data back in to Dynamics 365 Customer Engagement (on-premises) these fields won’t be updated.
+If you want to update these fields such as a contact’s name, it’s recommend that you use that view to export your data, update them in Excel, and import them back to Dynamics 365 Customer Engagement (on-premises) for changes.